Flow Management

 To create a new Flow, click the Create button in the upper right corner of the Flows list.

-cancel the process and return you to the Flows list, while clicking the Create button here will create a new Flow with the specified Name and Description.
+This will display a pop-up where you can enter the Name and Description for the Flow you wish to create.
+Clicking the Cancel button will cancel the process and return you to the Flows list, while clicking the Create button here will create a new Flow with the specified Name and Description.

 Import and Export

 Flows can be exported by clicking the Export button.
 This will download a zip file, which can then be imported using the Import button at the top of the Flows menu.
-This can be usefule for creating backups or when moving flows to different LiveForms domains.
+This can be useful for creating backups or when moving flows to different LiveForms domains.

 Editing Properties